-This part of the website is about the tools used to support EPPI-Centre systematic reviews.
-These tools have been developed to assist with the practical aspects of systematic research synthesis.
+This part of the website is about the tools used to support EPPI Centre systematic reviews.
+These tools have been developed to assist with the practical aspects of systematic mapping and research synthesis.

 The main types of tool are:

 - Guidelines tools – (i) detailed sets of questions for coding at keywording and data-extraction for mapping and synthesis of primary research; and (ii) guidelines for the reporting of primary research (which then assists with coding for systematic reviews)

 - Data management tools – structures and tools for downloading, storing and managing information on studies used in the reviews

 - EPPI Reviewer – the EPPI Centre’s online tool for research synthesis

 - MetaLight – which supports the teaching and learning of meta-analysis